raghavkaashyap/Task-manager/README.md

 3) The source code has been extensively tested on Windows, but not on macOS or other platforms.

 ADDITIONAL NOTES:
 1) Fonts used in the source code (lines 241 and 246) are native Windows fonts.
-The source code may be used on other platforms after downloading lucida_calligraphy_italic.ttf and BASKE1.ttf, commenting out lines 241 and 246, and uncommenting lines 242 and 247.
-Bear in mind that when these files are downloaded, the user must store the file path in a string and update lines 242 and 247 accordingly.
+The source code may be used on other platforms after downloading lucida_calligraphy_italic.ttf and BASKE1.ttf, commenting out lines 241 and 246, and uncommenting lines 242, 245, and 247.
+Bear in mind that when these files are downloaded, the user must store the file path in a string (file_path: line 245) and update lines 242 and 247 accordingly.